 While it’s true that it will take longer to see or feel results compared to topical cortisone creams, the results in the long term will be much better and healthier for your body.
 These days, everyone has probably tried, or is still trying cortisone creams.
 However, these types of cream can only lessen your outward symptoms, and are dangerous to your health if you use them on a long-term basis.
 The epidermis thins out and the effects decrease the longer you use these creams, forcing you to up your doses.
 And that’s never a good idea…

 So anyway, I started browsing the internet because I was curious to see whether there was already a manufacturer of mare’s milk out there.
 Lo and behold, I found capsules with powdered extract and also a body cream based on mare’s milk without even having to look too hard!
 The products are available under the name of Equilac, and they must be pioneers because the brand has been on the market for 15 years already.
-In 2009 they opened a facility in the US as well.

 However, the company suggests starting off with a supply of at least three months, because mare’s milk works by slowly adjusting your body to change.
 In addition, they offer a body cream that can be applied topically and relieves symptoms like redness of skin and itching, making it ideal for short-term relief.
 The products have been around in Europe for over a decade and they seem to have a lot of avid supporters.
 A few months ago, Equilac was made available to many different countries around the world as well.